AVSystem/developer-zone/docs/Use cases/Air_quality_simulators_use_case.md

-# Air quality monitoring - example use case
+# Air quality monitoring - use case

 The Coiote DM and Azure IoT Hub integration lets you create custom use cases with data visualization.